Advisory Committee on Immunization Practices: 2025

 Before leaving office in January 2025, the Biden administration's Secretary of Health and Human Services Xavier Becerra approved the appointment of eight new members.
 The decision to fill four newly created positions and replace four members whose terms were to end in June was described as being "motivated by a desire to try to insulate the scientific integrity of the panel from the incoming administration".
 The newly appointed members were seen as strong immunization supporters.

-President Donald Trump's Secretary of Health and Human Services Robert F. Kennedy Jr. was a prominent voice in the anti-vaccine movement, spreading anti-vaccine misinformation, disinformation, and propaganda.
-In June 2025, Kennedy removed all 17 members of the ACIP and replaced them with only 8 new members.
+President Donald Trump's Secretary of Health and Human Services Robert F. Kennedy Jr. was appointed on February 13, 2025.
+He is a prominent voice in the anti-vaccine movement, spreading anti-vaccine misinformation, disinformation, and propaganda.

+On June 23, 2025, Kennedy removed all 17 members of the ACIP and replaced them with only 8 new members.
 The Wall Street Journal published an editorial asserting that Kennedy's statement concerning the mass dismissals reveals a deliberate effort to stymie vaccine development: "His goal is to eliminate incentives to develop vaccines".
 This action was identified by experts as Kennedy continuing a pattern of degrading public health protections in the United States-based solely upon personal and political biases, disregarding clear evidence and scientific data.
 Paul Offit described two of the appointees (Malone and Pebsworth) as anti-vaccine activists.
 One of the new appointees, Michael A. Ross, withdrew prior to the first meeting.
-On September 15, 2025 Kennedy Jr. announced 5 additional appointees to the board.
+On September 15, 2025, Kennedy Jr. announced 5 additional appointees to the board.